OriginChain docs

 DNS & TLS

-Each tenant gets a Route 53 A record auto-provisioned at <tenant>.<region>.db.originchain.ai pointing at the writer's public IP.
-The wildcard ACM cert under *.<region>.db.originchain.ai auto-renews; you never see the private key.
+Each tenant gets a DNS record auto-provisioned at <tenant>.db.originchain.ai pointing at your instance.
+The managed wildcard cert under *.db.originchain.ai auto-renews; you never see the private key.

-On failover the same Route 53 record is UPSERTed at the new writer's IP with a 60-second TTL — propagation is typically sub-minute.
+On failover the same DNS record is re-pointed at the promoted instance with a 60-second TTL - propagation is typically sub-minute.

 Bearer rotation